Car Essentials for Girls on the Go

 I also like to keep a leather pouch in the glove box; I call it my “life pouch” and have one in my car, travel drawer, and whatever bag or backpack I’m currently using.
 In this, I keep:

-• Hand sanitizer - this one is the best as it’s lightweight, sprays a fine mist, and never leaks.
+• Hand sanitizer - this brand is the best as it’s lightweight, sprays a fine mist, and never leaks.
 It’s certified clean, and the three-pack saves you money.
 These wipes also hydrate your skin without leaving a film, and the scent is really light and clean.

 • Napkins